Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 Key Insights:

+a.
 From 1990 to 1996, movie counts per year hovered around 14–16 movies per year.

+b.
 Starting in 1997, there is a noticeable increase, reaching 26 movies per year consistently through 1999.

+c.
 This suggests an increase in content availability or acquisitions for titles by Netflix from the late 90s.

 Summary:

 The sharp increase in the number of movies from 1997–1999 suggests that Netflix either chose to acquire more titles from those years and that more movies from that time were available for licensing or streaming, compared to the early '90s.

-Visualising movies by year with duration = 94 minutes
+Visualising release year with duration = 94 minutes:

 [IMAGE]

+Key Insights:

+a.
+1991 and 1996 each had 2 movies with a duration of 94 minutes, while 1990, 1997, and 1999 each had 1 movie that lasted exactly 94 minutes.

+b.
+There are no movies with 94-minute duration listed for other years like 1992–1995 or 1998 in the Netflix dataset.

+c.
+Compared to the number of movies released for each year in the 1990s, movies lasting 94 minutes were a very small proportion, which indicates that it was not a singificant movie duration in the 1990s.